She got $662/month to run a tiny Washington town post office. When asked for more, USPS shut it down.

 As much as complaints about the Postal Service are common, it is an institution that matters to the public.
 A 2019 Gallup poll had three in four Americans saying the Postal Service was their favorite federal agency.

-It certainly would be easier to privatize the Postal Service, wrote Hutkins, “When the brick-and-mortar post offices are all gone, people won’t remember that they ever care about these places.”
+It certainly would be easier to privatize the Postal Service, wrote Hutkins, “When the brick-and-mortar post offices are all gone, people won’t remember that they ever cared about these places.”

-In Washington state, between 2011 and 2020, some 40 contract post offices e closed, according to figures compiled by Hutkins, based off Postal Service documents.
+In Washington state, between 2011 and 2020, some 40 contract post offices closed, according to figures compiled by Hutkins, based off Postal Service documents.
 They were places such as a pharmacy, a gift gallery, a gas station, the Paradise Inn at Mount Rainier National Park.

 The number of offices around the country run by the USPS itself have taken a hit, too.
 In that same time period, their number dropped 13% to 31,330.